tracel-ai/burn/README.md

 ### Run checks

-Compile `scripts/run-checks.rs` using this command
+On Unix systems, run `run-checks.sh` using this command

 ```
-rustc scripts/run-checks.rs --crate-type bin --out-dir scripts
+run-checks.sh environment
 ```

-Run `scripts/run-checks` using this command
+On Windows systems, run `run-checks.ps1` using this command:

 ```
-./scripts/run-checks environment
+run-checks.ps1 environment
 ```

-where `environment` can assume **ONLY** the following values:
+The `environment` argument can assume **ONLY** the following values:

 - `std` to perform checks using `libstd`
 - `no_std` to perform checks on an embedded environment using `libcore`